“A fascinating look at a hidden chapter

 On a late March morning in the spring of 1942, Elaine Yoneda awoke to a series of terrible choices: between her family and freedom, her country and conscience, and her son and daughter.
+She was the child of Russian Jewish immigrants, the wife of a Japanese American man, and a mother desperate to keep her youngest child from being sent to the US concentration camp Manzanar.

 "Together in Manzanar is a riveting, intimate account of one family that illuminates broader, little-known aspects of the WWII Japanese American incarceration.
 Exploring questions of patriotism, activism, and political ideology, Tracy Slater reveals intersections of oppression across peoples and nations, and brings to life the agonizing choices individuals must make when their leaders fail them.
 This is a story of the past that is essential today." --Akemi Johnson, author of Night in the American Village